Advising & Support Services

 - Students taking writing intensive courses or online courses that require writing assignments and who need help with their writing skills can check out the Online Writery.
 Tutoring sessions also are available for students that are able to travel to campus on occasion.

 MU has contracted with NetTutor to provide online tutoring to MU students free of charge.
 The tutors are trained to not just provide answers but help you understand how to work through problems.
 They use the Socratic method so they will ask you a lot of questions to help lead you through the process.
 You may work with a live tutor, submit a question to the Q&A center, or review archives of previous tutoring sessions.

-- If you access NetTutor through a course in Blackboard or Mizzou Online, you will not need to create an account.
+- If you access NetTutor through a course in Canvas or Mizzou Online, you will not need to create an account.

 - After you click on the link for NetTutor and choose a content area, you will see a section called Group Notes that has a link to Mizzou's Online Writery and a couple of introductory videos.